 We are also happy to answer your questions and make sure you have a wonderful experience at MomoCon.
 You will be able to use the contact form below to send us your questions, but we would ask that you make sure your question isn’t first addressed by the FAQ.

-MomoCon 2016 will take place over 4 days, May 25th – 28th, 2017 at the Georgia World Congress Center, at 285 Andrew Young International Blvd NW Atlanta, GA 30303.
+MomoCon 2019 will take place over 4 days, May 23-26th, 2019 at the Georgia World Congress Center, at 285 Andrew Young International Blvd NW Atlanta, GA 30303.
 MomoCon is a multi-genre fan convention encompassing American and Japanese animation, gaming (video gaming, board and card gaming, Live Action role play gaming), comics and costuming, held every year in Spring.
-General operating hours are from 10am to 3am each day (Thursday through Sunday), with limited hours on the start and ending dates, and some events running later into the evening (dances, music events, etc.).
+General operating hours are from 2pm Thursday to 5pm Sunday, with some events running later into the evening/all night (dances, music events, etc.).

 MomoCon is for everyone, of all ages.
 Originally starting out in 2005 at Georgia Tech and catering to fans of Japanese Animation and Video Games, MomoCon’s attendance has since grown in size and breadth of interest.
 MomoCon now brings together fans at every age of animation of all types, both video and tabletop games, and comics.
 Please see our separate Parents Guide.

 Not at all!
-In addition to some great all-ages events, including concerts, panels, events, costumes, tournaments and much more, we have specific events targeted at smaller kids (workshops and panels for kids), as well as events for the older folks (Club 21, a 21+ lounge, stronger language and late night panels and events, several EDM events).
+In addition to some great all-ages events, including concerts, panels, events, costumes, tournaments and much more, we have specific events targeted at smaller kids (workshops and panels for kids), as well as events for the older folks (a lounge with stronger language and late night panels and events, late night targeted programming, several EDM events).

-Yes, parking details are available on the Directions page, including pre-purchasing (available in early 2017).
+Yes, parking details are available on the Directions page, including pre-purchasing.
 The Georgia World Congress Center has several large, covered, and security-monitored parking decks with overnight options.
 Refer to the Downtown Atlanta Parking guide for other options in the area.
 If you purchase the 24-hour option, you do not need to also purchase the daily option (it’s included).

 Grab yourself a seat on a MARTA Northbound line (either line), switch to the East/West line at Five Points Station, get off the train at the Dome/GWCC/Phillips/CNN station and follow the signs to the Georgia World Congress Center.